Strzelecki Ranges via Korrumburra-Warragul Road

 Elevation gained: 710 metres

 The Ranges are named after Count Pawel Edmund Strzelecki who was a Polish explorer.
-After climbing and naming Mount Kosciusko, his party journeyed to Gippsland and entered the north-eastern end of the Strzelecki Ranges and struggled through the rugged country for 22 days, finally emerging starved and exhausted at Western Port Bay in the 1840s.
+After climbing and naming Mount Kosciusko, his party journeyed to Gippsland.
+Entering the north-eastern end of the Strzelecki Ranges and struggled through the rugged country for 22 days.
+Finally emerging starved and exhausted at Western Port Bay in the 1840s.

-Before the Ranges were settled, they were covered in dense forest with some magnificent tall Mountain Ash and temperate Rainforest.
-Sadly in the late 19th and early 20th centuries.
-Much of the Rainforest was cleared for agriculture and logging, however the Range still remains a beautiful area to visit.
+Before the Ranges were settled, they were covered in dense forest.
+The area had some magnificent tall Mountain Ash and temperate Rainforest.
+Sadly in the late 19th and early 20th centuries, much of the Rainforest was cleared for agriculture and logging.
+With regrowth, the Range still remains a beautiful area to visit.